 President Barack Obama said measures taken by his administration -- including a $787 billion stimulus package -- had pulled the economy back from the brink, but cautioned there was still a long way to go to achieve full recovery.

 We just are not where we need to be yet.
 We've got a long way to go.
 We are still seeing production levels that are significantly below peak levels.
-And most distressing is the fact that job growth continues to lag, said Obama at a meeting with his economic recovery advisory board.
+And most distressing is the fact that job growth continues to lag, Obama said.

 U.S. Federal Reserve officials meet on Tuesday and Wednesday and are expected to signal a willingness to keep their stimulative policies in place for some time yet to make sure a self-sustaining recovery takes root.